12 Things You Should Always Buy at Target

 Bath and hand towels are consistently popular Target items.
 Not only does the store have a great selection, but they also always have strong sales, gobankingrates.com reports.
 Target’s Fieldcrest and Threshold brands are especially known for being both soft and durable, according to reviews.

 Target is the home to a few exclusive Black & Decker coffeemakers.
-Specifically, the CM4000S and the CM620B coffeemakers make the Consumer Reports pick-list for being easy to use and under $50 each.
 These are the easy ways you can save even more money at Target.

 Lamps, dishes, and accessory home decor items at Target are the main items interior designers recommend buying, according to TODAY.
 Target’s trendy designer collaborations let you add stylish decor without breaking the bank.
 “Side tables, baskets, clocks, vases—they do such a good job putting out great design for relatively little,” Erin Gates, a Boston-based interior designer, stylist, and creator of the blog Elements of Style told TODAY.
 Again, the Threshold Target brand reigns supreme in this home-centric category.
 Next, check out the savvy shopping tricks you’ll wish you knew all along.